Gourab9654/asic-design-class/RISC-V__COMPILATION/readme.md

 Compile the c code on RISC-V compiler
 ### Step 2
 See the dump of generated object file in assembly language
-* In the Linux Environment, create a new C Program file using any editor.
-Here the leafpad editor is used.
-* Save the program and compile your code in the terminal window using GCC compiler

 ### Step 2
 *Run the executable program and see the output in the terminal window.